WangHewei16/DMCNet-for-Video-Engagement-Understanding/README.md

 	•DenseNet-121_based_classification.ipynb - Contains the code for the DenseNet-121 based implementation technique.

 	•ResNet-18_based_classification.ipynb - Contains the code for the ResNet-18 based implementation technique.

+	•MobileNetV1_based_classification.ipynb - Contains the code for the MobileNetV1 based implementation technique.